golomb1/CIoTA-Collaborative-IoT-Anomaly-detection-via-Blockchain/README.md

 This project is licensed under the MIT License - see the LICENSE.txt file for details

 # Citations
-If you use the source code or implement CIoTA, please cite the following paper:

-Tomer Golomb, Yisroel Mirsky, and Yuval Elovici, "CIoTA: Collaborative IoT Anomaly Detection via Blockchain", Network and Distributed System Security Symposium 2018 (NDSS'18) Workshop on Decentralized IoT Security and Standards (DISS).

 Tomer Golomb golombt@post.bgu.ac.il

 # References